Prosecco strawberry compote & spelt scones

 Strawberries are the superfood of summer, bursting with skin-boosting vitamin C and healthy antioxidants to help us look and feel our best.

-Embrace the glorious abundance of British summer berries available now, with this delicious, Wimbledon-worthy recipe.
+Embrace the glorious abundance of British summer berries available now, with this delicious, street party-worthy recipe.

 To make the scones

 - Pre-heat the oven to 190°C/350°F/gas mark 4.
 Mix the flour, baking powder, sugar and salt in a medium sized bowl.

 - Add the butter to the bowl and gently rub it into the mixture until you have a crumb-like texture with no lumps.

 - Mix one egg and the milk together then make a well in the centre of the flour mixture and pour in the mixed egg and milk, gently stirring the ingredients together with a fork.
 Add a little more our if the mixture is loose.

 - Carefully remove the dough from the bowl and place on a floured surface.
 Roll out the dough to around 2cm thick and using a 6cm cutter (you can also use the rim of a glass) press out the scones.